-Since 1965, the Martin D-35 has offered a new sound in the world of rosewood dreadnoughts.
+Since 1965, the Martin D-35 has offered a different sound and vibe in the world of rosewood dreadnoughts.
 Its distinctive three-piece back and bound Ebony fingerboard set it apart visually from other Martin models.
-But it's the expressive, quarter-inch bracing under the hood that give the D-35 the balanced, refined tone that has inspired generations of players, from Johnny Cash to Seth Avett.
-Simply put, the D-35 is a versatile guitar you won't want to put down.
+But it's the expressive, quarter-inch bracing under the hood that give the D-35 the refined, cutting tone that has inspired generations of players, from Johnny Cash to Seth Avett.
+The D-35 is a versatile guitar you won't want to put down.

 - Body: 14-Fret Dreadnought